jdotrjs/phaser3-nineslice/README.md

 contributed by [AleBles][AleBles].
 Find it at [@orange-games/phaser-nineslice][orange].
 >
 > This plugin is not actively maintained but I am happy to apply PRs and push a
 > new builds as things come in.
-Additionally If somebode wants to fork I can redirect
+Additionally If somebody wants to fork I can redirect
 > folks to a new repo as well :bow:

 [AleBles]: https://github.com/AleBles